European Ride Safety Standards

 -

-Harmonization has also been a key factor in the development of the standards with consideration to other World class standards used across our industry such as ASTM F24 and ISO.
+Harmonization has also been a key factor in the development of the standards with consideration to other standards used across our industry, such as ASTM F24 amusement ride safety standards and ISO 17842:2015. - The Work that Went into the New Standard

 -

-The new European Standards EN 13814 series represents a step forward in the “state of art” of safety of amusement rides.
+The new European Standards EN 13814 series represents a step forward in the “state of the art” of safety of amusement rides.

 -